iszczesniak/cpp/templates/index.md

 ### Value parameter

-A parameter can also be a *value parameter*.
-A value parameter is asigned a value of some type, typically of `int`, but other types are possible, though not very common:
+A parameter of this kind we define with `some_type I`, where `some_type` is a type, e.g., `int`.
+Type `some_type` cannot be any, only some types allowed, with integer types being the most popular.
+Instantiation substitutes the parameter name with a value of that type, e.g., `1` for an template parameter declared as `int I`.

+An example of a template parameter declaration of the value kind:

 ```
 template <int N>